|Colorado, United States|

 (projects i'm following)

-Posted by Mike Wood almost 11 years ago
+Posted by Mike Wood over 11 years ago

 Let's say you live in a typical American subdivision built in the last 30 years, maybe one that looks something like this: